-How does case appraisal work?
+How case appraisal works

-If you elect to go to trial and the judge’s decision is more favourable to the other party, you must pay the other party’s costs for both the trial and the case appraisal, unless the court orders otherwise.
+If you elect to go to trial and the judge’s decision is more favourable to the other party, you generally pay the other party’s costs for both the trial and the case appraisal, unless the court orders otherwise.

 The court can enforce the decision only if you apply to the court for an order giving effect to it.

 You can do this once the 28 days allowed for filing the notice of election to go to trial have passed, or earlier if both parties agree.